-Through services like testing, comprehensive risk counseling, and pre-exposure prophylaxis (PrEP), we can reduce the spread of HIV and other STIs (sexually transmitted infections) and improve the health of our community.
+Through services like testing, CLEAR counseling, and pre-exposure prophylaxis (PrEP), we can reduce the spread of HIV and other STIs (sexually transmitted infections) and improve the health of our community.

 While abstinence is the only way to eliminate the risk of contracting HIV and STIs, other prevention tools, like counseling, prophylactic use, and medications, are very effective at keeping people sexually healthy.
 Our prevention team works individually with each patient to develop a strategy that meets their unique health needs.
 Our services are free and confidential, and in most cases do not require an appointment.
 Walk-ins are welcome!